RetroCoder6504/Custom-Assembly-Like-Language/README.md

 ## Program examples
 ### Hello World
-    # There are two methods of doing this in Armtal
-    # First
     out *Hello,world!
     # Spaces are not allowed when outputting a string
-    # Second
-    hello

 ### Counting
     # This program counts up
     add 1